LizaSROY/Data-Analytics-CustomerBehavior/README.md

 ## Overview

 This project demonstrates an end-to-end **data analytics workflow**, covering data loading, exploratory data analysis (EDA), data cleaning, SQL querying, and business insights visualization.
-The goal is to transform raw data into **actionable insights** using Python, MySQL, and Tableau, and communicate results through a report and presentation.
+The goal is to transform raw data into **actionable insights** using Python, MySQL, and Power BI, and communicate results through a report and presentation.

 This project reflects real-world data analyst tasks, from raw data handling to stakeholder-ready dashboards and presentations.